onyx-platform/onyx/doc/user-guide/architecture-low-level-design.md

 ### Joining the Cluster

 Aside from the log structure and any strictly data/storage centric znodes, ZooKeeper maintains another directory for pulses.
-Each virtual peer registers exactly one ephemeral node in the pulses directory.
+Each peer registers exactly one ephemeral node in the pulses directory.
 The name of this znode is a UUID.

 #### 3-Phase Cluster Join Strategy